radius-project/design-notes/architecture/2024-06-resource-extensibility-feature-spec.md

 | Deploy the custom resources in the application platform| Deploy the custom resource type with compliance and other policies as part of the application | Easy to author, test and deploy |
 | Troubleshoot the custom application platform | Tools or experiences in Dashboard that enables users to troubleshoot and manage the custom resources | Immediate access to key data for troubleshooting, simple and intuitive |

-#### Main job : Open source custom resources and contribute to the community
+#### Main job : Open-source custom resources and contribute to the community

 |  Related jobs | Functional aspects | Emotional aspects |
 | ------------- | ------------------ | ----------------- |